bradsec/bashscripts/README.md

 ### Notes
 * Scripts inherit common functions from the imported <a href="https://github.com/bradsec/bashscripts/tree/main/templates" target="_blank">templates</a>.
 * Most of the Debian app installers fetch 64-bit architecture sources, the script sources may need modification to run on other system architecture such as 32-bit.
-* Installers will use latest sources where possible from original publisher sites or github release repos.
+* Where possible installers will use latest sources from original author/publisher sites or github release repos instead of using Flatpaks or Snap Store package installs.
 * File hashes will be shown during installation for any downloaded packages for security comparison with publisher if required.

 ### Usage Options